quicwg/multipath/draft-ietf-quic-multipath.md

 "probing" and "non-probing" frames.
 A packet that contains at least one "non-probing" frame is a "non-probing" packet.
-When the multipath extension is negotiated, the reception of a "non-probing" packet on a new path with a new so far unused PatID does not impact the path status of any existing path.
+When the multipath extension is negotiated, the reception of a "non-probing" packet on a new path with a new so far unused Path ID does not impact the path status of any existing path.
 Therefore, any frame can be sent on a new path at any time as long as the anti-amplification limits